Facel Vega: Business history

 Daninos had Facel begin manufacturing short-run and special complete finished bodies for the major French brands.
 In conjunction with l'Aluminium Français Facel designed the all-aluminium alloy Panhard Dyna X and then built around 45,000 examples for Panhard.
 The body work assembly division was established in 1948.
-It made various models of Simca Sport and drew publicity by designing with Farina and then building a special body on a Bentley Mark VI chassis.
+It made various models of Simca Sport and drew publicity by designing with Pininfarina and then building a special body on a Bentley Mark VI chassis.
 The car was named the Bentley Cresta.
 The exercise was repeated in 1951 and named Cresta II.
 September 1951 saw the introduction of its Ford Comète.
 Production of the Comète ended in 1955 when Simca took over Ford France.
 The styling of the Crestas and Comètes was developed into the shape of the first Vega.